GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

     ```
 `sort` without any arguments simply sorts a file alphanumerically by line.
 Because chromosome is the first column, sorting by line effectively groups chromosomes together, as these are "ties" in the sorted order.

-However, using `sort`’s defaults of sorting alphanumerically by line and doesn’t handle tabular data properly.
+However, using `sort`’s default of sorting alphanumerically by line and doesn’t handle tabular data properly.
 There are two new features we need:

 - The ability to sort by particular columns